Afternoon Tea dates will be posted at 10 am on the following dates:

 Interested in learning how to make your own tinctures, salves, creams, poultices, bath blends and more.
 Susanna Reppert-Brill will demonstrate the many medicines that you can create from your herb garden.
 Everyone will sample, sniff, touch, or taste many medicines.
 Fast Moving, Entertaining and Informative, this is a very popular class.

-Wednesday, Sept 25th
+Thursday, Sept 25th

 6:30 pm - 8:30 pm